-Some multifamily loans provide for full amortization of principal over the term.
+Some multifamily mortgage loans provide for full amortization of principal over the term.
 These loans may include fixed-rate loans as well as ARM loans that are reamortized each time the payment is adjusted.
 Most payments on these loans are allocated to interest in the early years, with greater portions of the payments allocated to principal as the loans remain outstanding.

-Many multifamily loans provide for partial amortization during the term, with a balloon payment at the end.
+Many multifamily mortgage loans provide for partial amortization during their terms, with a balloon payment at the maturity date.
 These loans have monthly payments calculated on the basis of an amortization schedule (typically 25 or 30 years) that is longer than the term (typically 7 to 10 years) of the loan.
-The remaining principal balance becomes due in a lump sum or balloon payment at the end of the term, on the loan's contractual maturity date.
+The remaining principal balance becomes due in a lump sum, or balloon payment, on the loan's contractual maturity date.
 Only a small portion of the principal amount of the loans will have amortized before the balloon payment on the loan is due.